 Q23.
 Where do they currently live?
+And would

-And would they wish to move to this site or another local site if possible?
-Q28.
-Can you afford to buy a private pitch or site?
+they wish to move to this site or another local Q28.
+Can you afford to buy a private pitch or

+site if possible? site?

-Please write in 1
+Please write in Yes

-Yes

 No

 Don't know

 Q29.
 Are you aware of, or do you own any land

 that has potential for new pitches

-D: FUTURE ACCOMMODATION NEEDS Yes GO TO Q37
+Yes GO TO Q37

-D: FOTORE ACCOMMODATION NEEDS No SKIP TO Q38
+D: FUTURE ACCOMMODATION NEEDS No SKIP TO Q38

 Q24.
 Do you plan to move from this site in the Q30.
 Where is the site and who owns it?

 next five years?
 Please write in

 Yes GO TO Q32

-No SKIP TO Q36
+No KIP TO Q36

 Q25.
 Why do you plan to move?

 Please write in

+incose white m

 E: Travelling

 Q31.
 How many trips, living in a caravan or a

+O26 Where do you also to many to 2 trailer, have you or members of your family

 Q26.
-Where do you plan to move to? trailer, have you or members of your family
+Where do you plan to move to? made away from your permanent base in the

-Another site in this area made away from your permanent base in the

-last 12 months?
+Another site in this area last 12 months?

-A site in another council area - 0 SKIP TO Q44
+A site in another council area -

-Bricks & mortar in this area 0 3KIF 10 Q44
+Bricks & mortar in this area 0 SKIP TO Q44

-Bricks & mortar in another council area 1 📙
+Bricks & mortar in another council area 1

+2

-Other (e.g. land they own elsewhere 2
+Other (e.g. land they own elsewhere

-, , 3 GO TO Q39
+3 GO TO Q39

-4

-Please provide more detail on the answer above
+Please provide more detail on the answer 4

-5+
+above 5+

 Q32.
 Which family members travelled?

 All the family

 Adult males

 Q27.
 Would you prefer to buy a site or rent on a Other

 public or private site?
 Please write in

-Private buy -
+Private buy

 Private rent

 Public rent

-ı
+@2023 Opinia earch Services 4

+-

+Q33.
+What were the reasons for travelling?
 IF BEEN TRAVELLING - GO TO Q49 Work NON-TRAVELLING ANSWER Q44 - Q48 Holidays Q37.
-Are there any reasons you don't travel at Visiting family the moment?
-Please write in Fairs Other If work, please write I profession or trade; and if fairs, holidays or visiting family, probe whether this involves any elements of work.
+Are there any reasons you don't travel at the moment?
+Visiting family Please write in Fairs Other ] If work, please write I profession or trade; and if fairs, holidays or visiting family, probe whether this involves any elements of work.
 Q38.
 Have you or family members ever travelled Yes GO TO Q46 Q34.
 At what time of year do you or family members usually travel?
 No SKIP TO Q49 All year Q39.
 When did you or family members last Summer travel?
-Winter Please write in Please write in Q40.
+Winter Please write in Q35.
+How long do you usually travel for?
+Please write in Q40.
 What were the reasons for travelling?
-Work Work Work Holidays Visiting family Work Holidays Visiting family Fairs stay when they are travelling?
-Work Holidays Visiting family stay when they are travelling?
-LA transit sites Work Holidays Visiting family Fairs stay when they are travelling?
-LA transit sites Private transit sites Work Holidays Visiting family Fairs Other Please write in or list profession if for work.
-If for stay when they are travelling?
-LA transit sites Work Holidays Visiting family Fairs Other Please write in or list profession if for work.
-If for work, please write profession or trade; and if fairs, stay when they are travelling?
-LA transit sites Private transit sites Work Holidays Visiting family Fairs Other Please write in or list profession if for work.
-If for stay when they are travelling?
-LA transit sites Private transit sites Roadside Work Holidays Visiting family Fairs Other Please write in or list profession if for work.
-If for work, please write profession or trade; and if fairs, holidays or visiting family, probe whether this Private transit sites Roadside Friends / Family Work Holidays Visiting family Fairs Other Please write in or list profession if for work.
-If for work, please write profession or trade; and if fairs, holidays or visiting family, probe whether this
+Work Holidays Q36.
+Where do you or family members usually Visiting family stay when they are travelling?
+Fairs LA transit sites Other Private transit sites 1 Please write in or list profession if for work.
+If for Roadside work, please write profession or trade; and if fairs, holidays or visiting family, probe whether this Friends / Family involves any elements of work Friends / Family involves any elements of work.
+Friends / Family Other involves any elements of work.
+Friends / Family involves any elements of work.
+Friends / Family Other involves any elements of work.
+Friends / Family Other involves any elements of work.